 Our research indicates that funding type does appear to correlate with commercial focus, as illustrated in Figure 3.
 For instance, 92% of companies that had received formal funding (grant, equity or debt) had business plans and financial models, versus 60% of companies without formal funding.
 This implies that financial projections could easily come after funds were received, as financiers tend to require them.
 Grant and grant-equity (those that received both funding types) companies had the highest social focus while still remaining fairly commercial.
-While there is limited data from the survey, the case studies tended to confirm that grants can play an enabling in Myanmar, just 35% of firms include female participation in their ownership...
+While there is limited data from the survey, the case studies tended to confirm that grants can play an enabling role when it comes to equity and commercial investment / focus.
+However, there is also a risk that dependence on grants and / or government / development partner contracts might lead to situations which become difficult to sustain commercially.
+All interviewees favoured a commercial enterprise structure, as opposed to non-commercial, largely as it enabled a fast pace through more autonomy.